 Given the current state of emergency, we have chosen to forego any in-person events in order to do our part to limit the spread of the COVID-19 virus.
 The COVID-19 pandemic has had devastating consequences for people living with abusive partners and family members.
 People who are abusive are taking advantage of social distancing and quarantine practices to further isolate their victims.
 Domestic violence survivors need you and we have many ways for you to help from home.
 What we have learned over the past year is that we are resilient and even from home, as long as we are working together, we can make a difference in the lives of people affected by abuse.

-About Domestic Violence Activism Month
+About Domestic Violence Advocacy Month

-October is Domestic Violence Activism (Awareness) Month (DVAM).
+October is Domestic Violence Advocacy (Awareness) Month (DVAM).
 Each October, communities across the nation join together to recognize the prevalence of domestic violence and honor those who have been affected by violence with vigils, walks, and other awareness-raising activities.

 DVAM was first recognized in October of 1987.
 To learn more about the history of DVAM, check out this infographic.

-Events & Activism Opportunities
+Events & Opportunities

-October 7th, 12:00 pm| UMaine March Against Domestic Violence
+October 15th, 3:00 pm| UMaine March Against Domestic Violence

 All of October| Knowledge Empowers Campaign